nathanhaigh/nathan_sysadmin_scripts/phoenix/mount/README.md

 ## Automount with systemd

-Recent versions of Ubuntu use systemd to manage services.
+Recent versions of Ubuntu (> 14.04) use `systemd` to manage services.
 We can delegate the management of our phoenix mounts to `systemd` so it takes care mounting/remounting,, so we don't have to!

 All we have to do is add a line to `/etc/fstab` and refresh `systemd` so it can start to manage this mount point: